Enlace

 Enlace is a Latin American Christian-based broadcast television network.
 The network primarily broadcasts faith-based programming targeted to the Hispanic community.
 Enlace's primary headquarters are in San José, Costa Rica, with studios, offices, and call centers in most Latin American countries.

-In the United States, Enlace is distributed by Trinity Broadcasting Network (as Enlace TBN).
-Its broadcast facilities are located in Irving, Texas.
+In the United States, Enlace is distributed by the Trinity Broadcasting Network (as Enlace TBN) and the broadcast facilities for Enlace's US feed are located in Irving, Texas.
+TBN stopped distributing Enlace on February 12, 2024 to pay-TV providers and many of its stations to accommodate Phil McGraw's new joint venture network Merit Street, but readded it in several markets with a large Hispanic population due to feedback against the removal of the channel.

-Around the world, the channel is aired free-to-air via satellite as well on Digital terrestrial television in Peru, Costa Rica, Spain, Panama and Bolivia.
+Around the world, the channel is broadcast free-to-air via satellite as well on digital terrestrial television in Peru, Costa Rica, Spain, Panama, and Bolivia.